idaholab/malamute/doc/content/source/interfacekernels/ThermalContactCondition.md

 boundary between two dissimilar materials, as described by [!citep](cincotti2007sps).
-It accounts for the influence of both temperature and electrostatic potential differences across the interface, with appropriate thermal and electrical contact conductances being provided by the user as a constant scalar number.
+It accounts for the influence of both temperature and electrostatic potential differences across the interface, with appropriate thermal and electrical contact conductances being provided by the user as a constant scalar number or via a combination of material properties and constants for calculation.
 The condition being applied is:

 \begin{equation}